International Churchill Society

-This is the Home Page of The Churchill Centre, Washington, D.C., and its allied organizations.
-The Centre was founded in 1968 to foster leadership, statesmanship, vision and courage among democratic and freedom-loving peoples worldwide, through the thoughts, words, works and deeds of Winston Spencer Churchill.
+This is the Home Page of International Churchill Society, Washington, D.C., and its allied organizations.
+The Society was founded in 1968 to foster leadership, statesmanship, vision and courage among democratic and freedom-loving peoples worldwide, through the thoughts, words, works and deeds of Winston Spencer Churchill.

 Other Canadian Churchill Societies